schierlm/Oberon-extended-history/README.md

 ------------------------------------------------------

-# Instructions for converting an existing Original Oberon system to Experimental Oberon (full)
+# Instructions for converting an existing Original Oberon system to Experimental Oberon

 **NOTE**: If you run Oberon in an emulator (e.g., https://github.com/pdewacht/oberon-risc-emu), you can simply backup your existing S3RISCinstall directory, download the compressed archive [**S3RISCinstall.tar.gz**](Documentation/S3RISCinstall.tar.gz) from this repository (containing Experimental Oberon) to your emulator directory, run the command *tar xvzf S3RISCinstall.tar.gz* in that directory and then start the emulator, instead of going through the instructions outlined below.

 ------------------------------------------------------

-**PREREQUISITES**: A working Original Oberon 2013 operating system and compiler, current as of September 23, 2017 or later (see www.inf.ethz.ch/personal/wirth/news.txt for the change log of the Oberon system and the compiler).
-If you run an older version of Original Oberon, please upgrade to the latest version first.
+**PREREQUISITES**: A working Original Oberon 2013 operating system and compiler, current as of November 11, 2017 or later (see www.inf.ethz.ch/personal/wirth/news.txt for the change log of the Original Oberon 2013 operating system and the Oberon compiler).
+If you run an older version of Original Oberon 2013, please upgrade to the latest version first.

 ------------------------------------------------------